top of page

 Logo Casa Loltún

-Dulceria y Sorbeteria Colon
+First-Hand Insights on Dulceria y Sorbeteria Colon

-The sorbet is served in a bowl, shaped like an inverted cone, which makes eating it a little fun.
-The best way to enjoy it is by scooping from the rim of the cup in a circular motion.
-And if you're indulging on a particularly hot day, be prepared - it’s a race against the melting ice!
+The sorbet is served in a signature bowl, shaped like an upside-down cone, adding a fun twist to the experience.
+The best way to enjoy it?
+Scoop from the rim in a circular motion.

 Paseo de Montejo